SiliconLabs/peripheral_examples/series2/eusart/async_autobaud/readme.txt

 2. Open a terminal program and configure it for 115200N81 operation on the "JLink CDC UART Port" that is provided by the board controller on the Starter Kit mainboard.
-3. Set a breakpoint at the end of the EUSART1_RX_IRQHandler and run the example project.
+3. Set a breakpoint at the end of the EUSARTn_RX_IRQHandler and run the example project.
-4. Pause the program and observe the EUSART1_CLKDIV value after initalization,  which will be 0.
+4. Pause the program and observe the EUSARTn_CLKDIV value after initalization,  which will be 0.
 Resume execution and type the "U" character in the terminal program.
-5. At the breakpoint, notice that the EUSART1_CLKDIV value has been updated with a value that reflects the baud rate set in the terminal.
+5. At the breakpoint, notice that the EUSARTn_CLKDIV value has been updated with a value that reflects the baud rate set in the terminal.
    Remove the breakpoint and resume execution.
 5. Type some characters in the terminal program (they will not show) and